Divine Prosperity: Heresy or What? #2

 Conclusion

-There are those who would read this and derisively dismiss it, saying, “that’s just charismatic doctrine” or “that’s just the health & wealth gospel.”,
+There are those who would read this article and derisively dismiss it, saying, “that’s just charismatic doctrine” or “that’s just the health & wealth gospel.”,

 Point of fact: Joshua 1:8 and its practical applicationI’ve described here was actually taught to me by The Navigators — a non-charismatic organization — well over a year before I was baptized in the Holy Spirit and a solid 6 years before I started attending my first Word of Faith church.

 My brothers and sisters, this isn’t “charismatic doctrine” or “the health & wealth gospel,” it’s the Bible, God’s Word, using the original languages while applying proper hermeneutical standards.
-You are free to choose to accept and practice it -or- not accept it and ignore it.
+You are free to choose to accept and practice it -OR- not accept it and ignore it.
 Why?
 Because you are a free moral agent created in the likeness and image of God, Furthermore, this is a peripheral doctrine having zero impact on your eternal destiny or right standing before the One True God.

 In other words, whether you ever agree with me or not, your place in heaven is assured if you have named Jesus as your Lord and Savior.